philrussel21/t2a1/README.md

 Software testing processes vary from company to company and from person to person but overall, they all share these basic principles.

 1. **Planning**
-   The scope of the test is discussed and the risks associated are evaluated including the range and duration of the testing.
+    - The scope of the test is discussed and the risks associated are evaluated including the range and duration of the testing.
 1. **Creation of Scenarios**
-   The stage where the “expected” outputs are laid out in accordance to the nature of the project to be tested.
+    - The stage where the “expected” outputs are laid out in accordance to the nature of the project to be tested.
 This stage should consider both distinct and plain outputs.
-1. **Preparation of Test Environment and Data Creation** This stage is the last step before the actual tests.
+1. **Preparation of Test Environment and Data Creation**
+    - This stage is the last step before the actual tests.
 Importing and installing the product to be tested in the test environment, setting up data required for the test, checking the actual test environment for the best course and all other necessary preparations are made before starting the test.
 1. **Running the Scenarios**
-   The stage where the tests are actually run.
+    - The stage where the tests are actually ran.
 The test cases and scenarios that have been put in place are applied.
 1. **Results reporting**
-   The stage where the results of the test scenarios are communicated to the appropriate personnel.
+    - The stage where the results of the test scenarios are communicated to the appropriate personnel.
 This can be done by creating a concise report that may include media (photos and/or videos) to highlight errors.

 #####